jhuizy/travel-blog/content/blog/2020-02-03-conquering-cradle-mountain.md

 - - -

-Making the most of our last day we packed our day bags and once again headed to Cradle Mountain.
+Making the most of our last day we organised our day packs and once again headed to Cradle Mountain.
 Today’s plan was to tackle Hansons Peak.
 Learning from the past two days we came prepared!
-Gloves, beanies, layers of clothes, comfy socks, we were ready for a good day of hiking.
+Gloves, beanies, layers of clothes and comfy socks; we were ready for a good day of hiking.

 We took the shuttle bus to Dove Lake and started hiking from there.

 ![](/images/71D97400-323F-4CD9-93FE-C4A483CE981F.jpeg)

+*Heading up to Hansons Peak*

 Although the clouds were still over Cradle Mountain, the view from Hansons Peak was amazing; Not only looking towards Cradle Mountain but also back towards Mt Emmett.